jchancel/jdeation-designer/README.md

 ### 4) Initiate Pull Request

 Initiate a GitHub pull request and we will pull your design into the solution.
 Upon the next JDeation Designer build your components will be part of the solution.

+# How To Create a Model

+A Model is the base svg of every design.
+Typically it is created it CAD software and forms the basis for a case design.

+New Models may be added to GitHub similar to components.

+#1) Create the model SVG

+Create the svg Model using your favorite design software (Fusion 360, Inkskape, etc...).

+Keep your parts close together to reduce material waste.

+#2) Edit the CSV

+Add your model to the ** models ** directory in Git.

+In the root GitHub directory there is CSV file named jdeation_model_list.csv.
+Add your model to the csv file.  **All Fields are Mandatory.**

+#3 Initiate Pull Request

+Initiate a GitHub pull request and we will pull your design into the solution.
+Upon the next JDeation Designer build your model will be part of the solution.